-The majority of garden sheds fall under the category of ‘permitted development.’
+The majority of garden sheds and garden buildings fall under the category of ‘permitted development.’
 That is, they are an add-on to the pleasure of the living place rather than a distinct dwelling place in and of themselves, and therefore do not require planning approval.

 You are allowed to trim a tree’s branches that overhang into your garden from a neighbour’s but only to the line of your property.
 If you lean over into your neighbour’s garden without permission, this could constitute trespass.

 You have the legal right to trim any overhanging leaves and branches up to the boundary line, but because the debris is still your neighbour’s property, you can’t get rid of it without their permission.
 You may return the twigs, but you may not throw them back over the fence, as this is considered fly-tipping.

 Branches that dangle into your garden up to the property boundary, as well as any flowers or fruit on them, are still the property of your neighbour.

 You must first request permission to pick the fruits protruding from next door, as they are not yours.
 Your neighbour has the legal right to ask for them back.